 Angola: Governance of Water and Sanitation in Angola’s Poor Neighbourhoods

-The model of governance entails promoting a network of autonomous units of small utilities, with the local government confining its role to monitoring the network, regulating the sector, pushing for the autonomy of communities in the management of their water scheme.
-The programme's goal is to bring safe drinking water to 120,000 people initially, and another 400,000 thanks to the multiplier effects.
+The model of governance proposed entailed promoting a network of autonomous units of small utilities, with the local government at the ‘centre’ confining its role to monitoring the network, regulating the sector and pushing for the autonomy of communities in the management of their water scheme.

-To achieve these ends, the project seeks to: (i) establish an institutional framework guided by a rights-based approach; (ii) set-up a regulatory framework to ensure equity and an inciting environment to private providers; (iii) reinforce the capacity of local administrations to monitor the network, mobilize resources and fund community water projects and (iv) put in place an accountability system.
+The programme's specific goals were to: (i) establish an institutional framework guided by a rights-based approach; (ii) set-up a regulatory framework to ensure equity and an inciting environment to private providers; (iii) reinforce the capacity of local administrations to monitor the network, mobilize resources and fund community water projects; and (iv) put in place an accountability system.

 JOINT PROGRAMME QUICK FACTS